Soca music: French Creole impact on soca

-In the French Antilles, cadence-lypso evolved into zouk as popularized by Kassav in the 1980s.
-Kassav' was formed in 1979 by Pierre-Edouard Décimus (former musicians from the Les Vikings de Guadeloupe) and Paris studio musician Jacob Desvarieux.
-Together and under the influence of well-known Dominican, Haitian and Guadeloupean kadans or compas bands like Experience 7, Grammacks, Exile One, Les Aiglons, Tabou Combo, Les Freres Dejean, etc., they decided to make Guadeloupean carnival music recording it in a more fully orchestrated yet modern and polished style.
+In the French Antilles, cadence-lypso evolved into zouk as popularized by the band Kassav in the 1980s.
+Kassav' was formed in 1979 by Pierre-Edouard Décimus and Fréddy Marshall (former musicians from the Les Vikings de Guadeloupe), in addition to Paris studio musician Jacob Desvarieux.
+Together and under the influence of well-known Dominican, Haitian and Guadeloupean kadans or compas bands such as Experience 7, Grammacks, Exile One, Les Aiglons, Tabou Combo, Les Freres Dejean, and others, they decided to make Guadeloupean carnival music recording it in a more fully orchestrated yet modern and polished style.
 This style of music had an impact on a certain style of soca known as "zouk soca", mostly produced in St. Lucia.

-The nineties in Dominica was dominated by a new musical form called bouyon music.
+The 1990s in Dominica was dominated by a new musical form called bouyon music.
 The best-known band in the genre is Windward Caribbean Kulture (WCK), who originated the style in 1988 by experimenting with a fusion of cadence-lypso and jing ping.
 They began using native drum rhythms such as lapo kabwit and elements of the music of jing ping bands, as well as ragga-style vocals.

 Bouyon influenced a certain style of soca known as bouyon soca.
 Bouyon soca typically blends old bouyon music rhythms from the '90s and soca music creating a unique style soca sound.
 The style of music was made more popular to the Caribbean region by the likes of the producer Dada and artists ASA from Dominica with collaborations from Trinidadian and St. Vincentian artists such as Skinny Fabulous, Bunji Garlin, Iwer George and Machel Montano.
 Hit songs featuring bouyon flavored rhythms and sounds and familiar soca attributes include "Famalay" and "Conch Shell".